danivek/json-api-serializer/README.md

 ## Serialize mixed data (dynamic type)

-If your data contains one or multiple object of varying type, It's possible to define a configuration object instead of the type-string as the first argument of ```serialize``` and ```serializeAsync``` function with these options :
+If your data contains one or multiple objects of varying types, it's possible to define a configuration object instead of the type-string as the first argument of ```serialize``` and ```serializeAsync``` with these options:

 - **type** (required): A *string* for the path to the key to use to determine type or a *function* deriving a type-string from each data-item.
 - **topLevelMeta** (optional): An *object* or a *function* that describes the top-level meta.
 (If it is an object values can be string or function).